jasongorman/JS_design_principles/README.md

 # Single Responsibility

-Refactor the code so that each module only has one reason to change
+Refactor the code so that each module only has one reason to change.

 # Open-Closed